 - Walk through the neighborhood of the hotel

 Day 2: Paris

-Today, first we will stroll the quays of the Ile St. Louis for a fabulous view of the Seine and the buttresses of the Notre-Dame cathedral.
-Then we take a walk across to Ile de la Cite to visit the cathedral itself and see the Gotic jewel of Sainte-Chapelle.
+Today, we will stroll the quays of the Ile St. Louis for a fabulous view of the Seine and the buttresses of the Notre-Dame cathedral.
+Then we take a walk across to Ile de la Cite to visit the cathedral itself and see the Gothic jewel of Sainte-Chapelle.
 Cross to the Left Bank on the historic Pont Neuf.
 Along the quays, we will finally make our way to the Musee d'Orsay.
-Once the place was used as an important railway line and train station, today there are found unique paintings from Cezanne, Manet, van Gogh and Monet.
-In the afternoon, we will explore and investigate the bohemian myths of the Quartier Latin, Sait-Germain-des-Pres as well as Montparnass.
-Those areas have always been home to the intellectual circles of Paris, and up to this Day, the avant-garde is being found here.
-Café Flore is the perfect setting for us to relax, having an authentic café au lait while watching the bustling activities on the streets.
+Once, the place was used as an important railway line and train station.
+Recently, there were unique paintings found from Cezanne, Manet, van Gogh and Monet.
+In the afternoon, we will explore and investigate the bohemian myths of the Quartier Latin, Saint-Germain-des-Pres as well as Montparnasse.
+Those areas have always been home to the intellectual circles of Paris, and up to this day, the avant-garde is being found here.
+Café Flore is the perfect setting for us to relax, and have an authentic café au lait, while watching the bustling activities on the streets.